Darkoakboat2121/DarkoakEssentials/README.md

 IDEA NOTE: for the array things, use a var and a ++ iterator so you can just copy them for long settings naman1141

+IDEA NOTE: for things that constantly get data, delay each by 20 ticks for retrieval

 hacks to detect:
 Anti .xp: detect if xp level went up real fast (warn users not to use /xp with this module)